 - Do remember, the idea needs to be mentioned and it should be really unique and useful for the prospect to get attracted.

-7. Subject line: “(Name of a competitor) is marketing very well”
+7. A great subject line: “(Name of a competitor) is marketing very well”

 “I really like the fact that John Doe is putting in a lot of effort into their sales routine.
 I do have an idea for you that will give them a run for their money though!”